 How Long Will it Take to Receive My Plugs?

-The average turn around time for custom molded earplugs from Health and Hearing Conservation Consultants is 3 weeks from the time the impression is taken.
+The average turn around time for custom molded earplugs from Health Conservation Consultants is 3 weeks from the time the impression is taken.
 Express shipping options are available for an extra cost.
 Express shipping allows for your plugs to be delivered around 1 week or so from the time the impression is taken.

 Who Has Access to My Results?

 Results access will depend upon the reason for test and who books your test.